 - If you want to make a difference in your community, then you need to volunteer your time and money and make this commitment a standing part of your schedule

-- If you want to be an active an engaged parent, then you need to make time for your kids and their activities and proactively manage your work-life balance with this in mind
+- If you want to be an active and engaged parent, then you need to be available for your kids and their activities and proactively manage your work-life balance with this in mind

-- If you want to be successful in your professional life, then you need to continually invest in your own growth and development, use your time well and prioritize the most important activities/responsibilities on a daily basis
+- If you want to be successful in your professional life, then you need to continually invest in your own growth and development, use your time well and prioritize the most important activities/responsibilities daily

 - If you want to have a successful relationship with another person, then you must regularly make time for this person and not take them or the relationship for granted

 The problem is that gaps unattended only grow with time and at some point, the chasm becomes too difficult to navigate.
-The very thing we value most, our own independence and freedom, becomes victim to the personal stress created by not being disciplined about our decisions, time and activities.
+The very thing we value most, our own independence and freedom, become victims of the personal stress created by not being disciplined about our decisions, time, and activities.
 Paradoxically, we end up with the outcomes we most wanted to avoid.